Tor Torkildsen

-Tor Torkildsen (June 3, 1932, Trondheim – July 8, 2006) was a Norwegian seaman and ship-owner who changed career to novelist in his 60s.
+Tor Torkildsen (3 June 1932, Trondheim – 8 July 2006) was a Norwegian seaman and ship-owner who changed career to novelist in his 60s.

 The family shipping company Torkildsen went bankrupt in 1977, and he took up writing while residing in Scotland, later returning to Trondheim.
 In the 1980s he was a copywriter for Stentofon, but the company went under and Torkildsen turned to writing full-time.
+Writing about life at sea was something he found natural, but he had to do research on certain land locations such as Greenland at Trondheim Public Library.
 After writing several scripts in English, he was rejected by several British publishing houses.
-Translating one script to Norwegian, he was picked as a writer up by Aschehoug after taking part in a thriller book contest, despite not winning the contest.
+Translating one script to Norwegian, he was picked as a writer up by Aschehoug after taking part in one of their thriller literature contests, despite not winning the contest.